-- PhD certificate.
-You must submit scanned copies of documents proving your eligibility for the grant, i.e. the PhD certificate (or equivalent doctoral degree, see Annex 4.3 to this document) clearly indicating the date of award. - If you request an extension of the eligibility window (beyond 7 years for STG applicants and 12 years for COG applicants), the relevant documentary evidence should be uploaded together with the PhD certificate or as separate annexes.
-Please see Annex 4.4 for details. - Host Institution support letter.
+- Host Institution support letter.
 As the applicant's legal entity, the HI must confirm its support to the project and of the PI.
 As part of the application the institution must provide a binding statement that the conditions of independence are already fulfilled or will be provided to the PI if the application is successful.
 The template letter is part of the zip-file available in the submission system (see Annex 4.2).
-The complete wording should be printed on paper with the official letterhead of the HI, originally signed, stamped and dated by the institution's legal representative.
+The complete text should be copied and printed on paper with the official letterhead of the HI, originally signed, stamped and dated by the institution's legal representative.
 Proposals that do not include this institutional statement may be declared ineligible. - Documents related to the ethics review (i.e. ethical self-assessment and supporting documentation).
 Where necessary, the beneficiary(ies) shall provide a written confirmation that it has received (a) favourable opinion(s) of the relevant ethics committee(s) and, if applicable, the regulatory approval(s) of the competent national or local authority(ies) in the country in which the research is to be carried out.
 Such documentation must be provided to the ERCEA at the latest during the ethics review.
 If such documentation is available and provided with the application at submission stage, it may help speed up the ethics review process following evaluation.